The Best Ways to Include Your Dad in Your Wedding Planning

 Need someone to scout limousine companies for that perfect stretch?
 Want to know if the hall you're considering is really suitable for a large sit-down dinner?
 Let your dad get to work on some of the logistics and legwork.
 If he's helped spearhead family vacations or professional events, he'll be awesome at these tasks.

 Helping Around the House

-If a menial job threatens -- licking 200 envelopes, folding programs, transporting favors -- ask Dad to lend a hand.
+If menial jobs await—licking 200 envelopes, folding programs, transporting favors, organizing a spreadsheet—ask your dad to lend a hand.
 He'll surprise you with his willingness to help, especially if he can do it in his sweats in front of his favorite show.

 Curbing Cold Feet

 When you're suffering from pre-marriage jitters, your dad could be a wonderful confidant.
 Instead of stressing about "until death do us part," take him out for a cup of coffee and a chat to air any pent up concerns.
 After all, he's been in the same position and has done it for years—he'll definitely have something valuable to say (even if it's only to say you shouldn't worry, and how much he loves you).

 Tying Loose Ends

 No matter how much you try to get done, you'll always be frantic the day before your wedding.
 Enlist your dad's help with last-minute activities like confirming the number of guests with the caterer or calling your vendors to verify the correct time and place or just helping to calm you down.